• Home |

 Most exotic ammo should only be used in a controlled environment, such as at the gun range, while other rounds are definitely worth loading into your EDC.

-Below you'll find my top 3 picks for 9mm exotic ammo, and then I'll explain my reasoning behind choosing to shoot exotic ammo.
+Below you'll find my top three picks for 9mm exotic ammo, followed by my reasoning why you should choose to fire exotic ammo.

 Let's get started!